earthstar-project/earthstar/README.md

 Malicious peers cannot:
 * Alter documents from another author
 * Forge new documents signed by another author

+Although malicious peers can withold individual documents, as long as there are honest peers around you will eventually get the latest verison of everything.

 Because it allows partial sync and mutation of data, Earthstar doesn't cryptographically guarantee that you have a complete dataset with no gaps from a certain author.
 Authors could chose to use sequential paths or embed a blockchain of hash backlinks into their messages, and you could verify these in your app (outside of Earthstar).